pbsmyth/command-line/lessons.md

 5
 ```

 In this example, we take the output of the `echo` command ("Hello from the command line") and pipe it to the `wc` or word count command, adding a flag `-w` for number of words.
 The result is the number of words in the text that we entered.
+Flags marked with hyphens, such as `-l` or `-m`, indicate options which belong to specific commands.
+See the [glossary](https://github.com/DHRI-Curriculum/glossary/blob/master/sections/command-line.md) for more information about flags and options.

 Let's try another.
 What if we wanted to put the commands in our cheat sheet in alphabetical order?